tamu-edu-students/engr-216-practice-problem-generator/README.md

 ```bash
 rails server
 ```
-to run the applicaiton locally
+to run the application locally

 ## Testing